fastscape-lem/fastscapelib/README.rst

 A C++/Python library of efficient and reusable algorithms for landscape evolution modeling.
-It aims at providing a (bare bones) toolkit for building your own Landscape Evolution Models (LEMs).
+It aims at providing a (bare bones) toolkit for building your own Landscape Evolution Models (LEMs) or integrating it with other existing codes or models.

 .. |Build Status| image:: https://github.com/fastscape-lem/fastscapelib/actions/workflows/tests.yml/badge.svg?branch=main
    :target: https://github.com/fastscape-lem/fastscapelib/actions/workflows/tests.yml